bglarkin/tallgrass_restoration_legacies/process_data.md

 For all tables, short and unique rownames must be created to allow for easy joining of species and metadata tables.

+For all sequences, zero-abundance and singleton OTUs must be removed after rarefying.

 For the 18S data, a second table is needed to produce a UNIFRAC distance matrix.
 The table must have OTUs in rows with OTU ids.